raizrazer/monkiehrms/README.md

  For the front end, I have used NextJS, as it's a flavor of React with more awesome features, even tho due to the hurry I haven't thought much about practical security issues with route handling client-side 😅 but I hope you'll understand.

-**First I had to do a little bit of planning because I don't really know what I doing once I start without planning.
+**First I had to do a little bit of planning because I don't know what I doing once I start without planning.
 And my chances of not finishing it are very high then, So planning is crucial for me.**

-It's nothing Picasso-like, it's just the general idea of where things will be and how it will look.
+It's nothing Picasso-like, just the general idea of where things will be and how it will look.
 ![image](https://github.com/raizrazer/monkiehrms/assets/41806230/6afec489-76e8-4646-9ea6-0480ad3d5ffd)